 5. Consistency is key.

 If you don’t have firm or consistent boundaries, it can create a stress or fear response in your child because they don’t know what to expect from a situation.
 This, in turn, can increase their need to feel in control, or they may feel overwhelmed.
 Both can result in increased tantrums.
-If you have set a rule, you need to enforce it gently yet firmly every time.
+If you have set a rule, you must enforce it gently yet firmly every time.
 Essentially, you want your child to understand what you expect from them.
 And you want them to feel secure and safe in knowing the outcome of a situation.
 Being consistent also helps teach them about actions and consequences.

-An excellent way to keep consistency is giving lots of warnings before you need to transition to a new activity.
+An excellent way to keep consistency is to give lots of warnings before you need to transition to a new activity.
 My daughter is a creature of habit and becomes distressed when we need to leave something she is engaged in and move to the next activity.
 From a very early age, we implemented the count down and a consequence.
 I get down on her level, speak clearly, and make sure we have eye contact.
 Then I tell her, “We have one more minute left to play, and then we need to leave.
-I’ll count down, so you know how long you have left.”
+I’ll count down so you know how long you have left.”
 I then give her warnings at the 30-second mark (30 seconds left to play), 10 seconds (we have ten more seconds to play), and then I’ll count down from 5.
 At that point, I offer my hand and start to move away.

 If she doesn’t come willingly, I will offer choices (consequences) and name her emotions: “I can see you are enjoying yourself, and you feel frustrated that we have to leave.
 But it’s time to go home now.
 If you don’t walk with me, I will have to help you by carrying you back to the car.
 Which will it be?”
 Giving her a choice gives her back some control.
 But I’ve been clear the consequence is me taking her back to the car rather than being able to walk herself.